mosip/documentation/docs/collab-pmp-guide.md

 With this Partner Management Portal Demo Setup, you're close to showcasing the impressive capabilities of MOSIP's Partner Management Portal.
 Let's get started!

-**Note**: Please fill out this [form](https://docs.google.com/forms/d/e/1FAIpQLScMpWoX0c1yA8vAxXm1w5M3wlzXh7BC-2l2pD3O4o8coxlBtQ/viewform) to request a password modification for your account, which was initially configured following your registration on this platform.
+**Note**: Please fill the [form](https://docs.google.com/forms/d/e/1FAIpQLScMpWoX0c1yA8vAxXm1w5M3wlzXh7BC-2l2pD3O4o8coxlBtQ/viewform) to request a password modification for your account, which was initially configured following your registration on this platform.

 ## Pre-requisites